sensei-chat/sensei/README.md

 samples will be picked from the list.
 This number can't exceed the list length.
 - random(rand): this function picks a random amount of random samples inside the list.
 This amount will not exceed the list length.
-- another(): the another() function will always randomly pick a different sample until finishing the options.
+- another(): this function will always randomly pick a different sample until finishing the options.
 - forward(): this function iterates through each of the samples in the list one by one.
-It allows to nest multiple forward() functions in order to cover all combinations possible.
+It allows nesting multiple forward() functions in order to cover all possible combinations.
 An example of this is shown in the "goals" section in the main example.
-To nest forward() functions it is necessary to reference the variable that it is going to nest by typing its name inside the brackets, as shown in the example below:
+To nest forward() functions it is necessary to reference the variable that it is going to nest by typing its name inside brackets, as shown in the example below:
 ```
   goals:
     - "{{cans}} cans of {{drink}}"